microsoft/WhatTheHack/044-AzureIntegrationServices/Coach/Solution-04.md

 - Third, follow the steps in [3.
 Grant permissions in Azure AD] (https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-protect-backend-with-aad#3-grant-permissions-in-azure-ad) to grant permissions to allow the client app (Postman) to call the backend app (Hello API)
         ![Grant client app permission to access Hello API](./images/Solution04_Grant_ClientApp_API_Perm_1.jpg)
         ![Grant client app permissions list](./images/Solution04_ClientApp_API_Perms_2.jpg)

+- [TODO: Will need to figure out if we get the token using client credentials or auth code flow] In the fourth step [4.
+Enable OAuth 2.0 user authorization in the Developer Console](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-protect-backend-with-aad#4-enable-oauth-20-user-authorization-in-the-developer-console), you will slightly digress from the step in the sense that you will need to request for the client's AAD bearer token using Postman.

+    (you will need to configure your client app to authenticate and get the AAD bearer token (which will be needed when you make calls to the secured Hello API) using [OAuth 2.0 authorization code grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).)

+    - If using Postman, just follow the steps in this [tip](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#:~:text=Try%20executing%20this%20request%20and%20more%20in%20Postman%20--%20don't%20forget%20to%20replace%20tokens%20and%20IDs!).